arthur7373/shell/2-basics.md

 ./s3 -r / l
 ```

-## Variables
+### Example with Variables

-Shell variables are temporary storage for information.

-Shell does not care about the type of variables.
-Variables could store strings, characters or integers.

-Variable names are uppercase by convention, but lowercase and other symbols can be used as well.

-Syntax: **VARNAME=VALUE**

-> Note: There should be no space around “=” sign

-Prefix the variable name with **$**, gives the value stored in that variable.

 The following script creates a variable called **NAME** and assigns the value "HELLO STUDENT".

 Example of simple variable assignment usage